What Do Physical Therapists Wear To Work?

 Button It Up

-Proper business attire often includes a button up shirt or blouse.
-Some PT clinics may already have polo shirts with their logo for uniformity amongst personnel, but even if your facility does not provide customized options, polo shirts are still appropriate if they are clean, do not have any logos or sayings, and are loose enough so that they do not restrict movement.
-Remember, you’ll be stooping, kneeling and lifting while working.
+Proper business attire often includes a button-up shirt or blouse.
+Some PT clinics may already have polo shirts with their logo for uniformity amongst personnel.
+However, even if your facility does not provide customized options, polo shirts are still appropriate if they are clean, do not have any logos or sayings, and are loose enough so that they do not restrict movement.
+Remember, you’ll be stooping, kneeling, and lifting while working.